-The School will report to Sheffield Local Authority and follow the Children Missing from Education Guidance (SSCB 2018) if a student who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days or more.
+The School will report to Sheffield Local Authority any student who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days or more.

-What staff should do if they have concerns about another staff member (including volunteers)
+What staff should do if they have concerns about another staff member (including supply staff and volunteers)

-If staff have safeguarding concerns, or an allegation is made about another staff member posing a risk of harm to children, then this should be referred to the Head and/or the Executive Head.
-Where there are concerns/allegations about the Head or the Executive Head, this should be referred to the Chair of the LGB and Head of Safeguarding.
+If staff have safeguarding concerns, or an allegation is made about another staff member posing a risk of harm to children, then this should be referred to the Head.
+Where there are concerns/allegations about the Head, this should be referred to the Chair of the LGB and Head of Safeguarding.
 In the event of concerns/allegations of abuse being made, staff are referred to the procedures below regarding managing allegations of abuse against staff (including volunteers) and United Learning Guidance on Dealing with Allegations of Abuse against Teachers and Other Staff (available on the United Learning Hub).